akalinow/fuw-nn4omtf/README.rst

 To do
 --------------

-- [x] api for ROOT dicts conversion
-- [ ] creating, saving, restoring model with OMTFNN
+* creating, saving, restoring model with OMTFNN
-- [ ] possibility of dumping model, getting pure varables in bytes or whatever
+* possibility of dumping model, getting pure varables in bytes or whatever
-- [ ] saving runs statistics for tb localy, variables and model should be small enougth to push on repo, dataset could be available on cloud
+* saving runs statistics for tb localy, variables and model should be small enougth to push on repo, dataset could be available on cloud